Brazil anti-deforestation agents protest working conditions under Lula | Science-Environment

 - Brazil

-More than 1,500 workers at Brazil's federal anti-deforestation agencies are demanding better pay and working conditions from President Luiz Inacio Lula da Silva, according to a letter they have signed which was reviewed by Reuters on Wednesday.

-The workers were tasked with executing Lula's tougher stance on deforestation, a key plank of his campaign to reestablish Brazil as a leader on climate change, through issuing fines for environmental infractions among other means.
 Deforestation rates in Brazil's Amazon rainforest have plummeted 50% in the first 10 months of Lula's presidency, but the workers say they remain underpaid and overworked while Lula touts their success at the U.N.
 COP28 climate summit in Dubai.
+The Amazon, the world's largest rainforest, is vital to curbing climate change because it absorbs vast amounts of greenhouse gas that drive global warming.

 Deforestation rates had soared under Lula's right-wing predecessor Jair Bolsonaro, who sought to open more areas of the Amazon to farming and mining, arguing it would lift the region out of poverty.
 Bolsonaro weakened the conservation agencies and openly criticized them for issuing environmental fines.